MircoT/OpenCL-Project-GameOfLife/README.md

 ## How to build

 Use CMake to create and build the project or create a project yourself using the sources in the src directory.
-Remember that the main program require kernel.cl file, because is loaded at running time and you have to manage the OpenCL stuff anyway.
+Remember to set the working directory of the project on src folder, or copy the kernel in the same directory of the binary because the main program require kernel.cl file, is loaded at running time and of course you have to manage the OpenCL stuff anyway.

 ## Documentation